open-telemetry/opentelemetry.io/content/en/docs/concepts/sampling/index.md

 their own reasons for not just _why_ they want to sample, but also _what_ they want to sample.
 You might want to customize your sampling strategy to:

-- **Manage costs**: You risk incurring heavy charges from the relevant cloud provider or vendor if you’re exporting and storing all your spans.
+- **Manage costs**: If you have a high volume of telemetry, you risk incurring heavy charges from a telemetry backend vendor or cloud provider to export and store every span.
 - **Focus on interesting traces**: For example, your frontend team may only want to see traces with specific user attributes.
 - **Filter out noise**: For example, you may want to filter out health checks.